UtahRETC/intro-programming-python-part-2/units/01 - Class Introduction/Slides.md

 ## Accessing items from a list

-Use the square brakets to access items from a list.
+Use the square brackets to access items from a list.

 ---